contiv/vpp/docs/dev-guide/SERVICES.md

     scenarios, mostly in the STN mode

 ## Services implementation in Contiv-VPP control plane
-### VPP/NAT support in the Ligato VPP Agent
+### VPP-NAT support in the Ligato VPP Agent

-The VPP/NAT plugin for IPv4 is configured through the [vpp/ifplugin][vpp-agent-if-plugin] in the [Ligato VPP Agent][ligato-vpp-agent].
-The plugin receives a declarative description of the desired NAT configuration on its northbound API, translates it into a sequence of [VPP/NAT binary API][vpp-nat-plugin-api] calls, which are then sent to GoVPP on the plugin's southbound API.
+The VPP-NAT plugin for IPv4 is configured through the [vpp/ifplugin][vpp-agent-if-plugin] in the [Ligato VPP Agent][ligato-vpp-agent].
+The plugin receives a declarative description of the desired NAT configuration on its northbound API, translates it into a sequence of [VPP-NAT binary API][vpp-nat-plugin-api] calls, which are then sent to GoVPP on the plugin's southbound API.
 These two levels of the NAT configuration are being kept in sync by the plugin even during VPP and agent restarts.